-As previously mentioned, two-thirds of CEME's suppliers are located less than 100 km away from the Group's Italian headquarters, while 20% are located between 100 and 500 km away and 18% are more than 500 km away.
-The Company's expenditure on suppliers mirrors this latter statistic (18%).
-In contrast, the remaining 82% is split between suppliers located within 100 km (36%) and those between 100 and 500 km (46%).
-By grouping the distance ranges into two separate categories and setting the cut-off point at 300 km, we can observe an alignment between the share by distance and expenditure share $(82\%-18\%)^4$ .
+In Italy, half of CEME's suppliers are located less than 100 km away from the Group's Italian headquarters, while 35% are located between 100 and 500 km away and 9% are more than 500 km away.
+The Company's expenditure on suppliers mirrors this latter statistic (9%).
+In contrast, the remaining 81% is split between suppliers located within 100 km (38%) and those between 100 and 500 km (54%).
+By grouping the distance ranges into two separate categories and setting the cutoff point at 300 km, we can observe an alignment between the share by distance and expenditure share (around 80%-20%)5.

-SUPPLIERS, BY DISTANCE (Trivolzio and Tarquinia)
+SUPPLIERS, BY DISTANCE (TRIVOLZIO AND TARQUINIA)